 Public Improvements - Roadways

+Purpose

 The project must "principally" benefit low/moderate-income persons/households.
 For example, install new roads or curbs, gutters, and sidewalk, or new street drainage system for residents of a community with more than 51 percent of residents being low/moderate income.

+Eligible Uses

 Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.
 Must be rehabilitation or a new road and can include installing streetlights, landscaping, and sidewalks.
 For example, assist families to install sidewalks in front of their home.

+Ineligible Uses

+Maintenance costs.

 Community Facilities

+Purpose

 The project must "principally" benefit low/moderate-income persons/households.
 For example, create a facility for homeless services or a healthcare facility in a community where at least 51 percent of residents are low income.

+Eligible Uses

 Pay for project feasibility study, final plans and specs, site acquisition and construction, and grant administration costs.

 Types of facilities: fire and police stations, homeless and battered family shelters, day care centers for seniors or kids, social service and health care facilities, teen centers.

+California Department of Housing and Community Development

+Ineligible Uses

+Refinancing existing debt.